 After some leisurely paddling across the vast glacial lake, set up camp, grab a bite, and then begin exploring.
 There’s so much to see in the little details.
 Rare, fragile wildflowers dot the seemingly inhospitable landscape.
 When the sun goes down, the area takes on a whole new level of beauty.
 The mountain sky is so clear, and the water so still, stars reflect off the lake.
 Let your eyes adjust to the dark.
 Connect with Nature like never before.
 Check out the photo gallery here.

-The tour includes a 1 hour round trip sightseeing flight from our base at the Abbotsford Airport, use of kayaks or paddle boards, 1 night stay at the glacier lake or mountain top, 23 hours on location, trip photos, non alcoholic drinks, snacks, lunch, dinner and breakfast, tent and tent pads.
+The tour includes a 1 hour round trip sightseeing flight from our base at the Abbotsford Airport, use of kayaks or paddle boards, 1 night stay at the glacier lake or mountain top, 23 hours on location, trip photos, non alcoholic drinks, snacks, lunch (fresh), dinner (dehydrated) and breakfast (dehydrated), tent and tent pads.
 You must provide your own sleeping bag and pillow.
 You must also bring adequate clothing and footwear for alpine climates.
 Ask us for a packing list.